+The Complainant submitted evidence that a Google search for the terms "INTESA SANPAOLO" results in multiple search results linked to the Complainant (including the first search result).
 The Complainant contends that the Respondent has registered the disputed domain name with full knowledge of the Complainant's trademark(s), and that the disputed domain name would not have been registered if it were not for Complainant's trademark(s).
-The Complainant contends that the incorporation of an almost identical term to its well-known mark(s) into the disputed domain name, coupled with an inactive website, is evidence of bad faith registration and use.
-The fact that the Respondent registered a domain name that is confusingly similar to these distinctive and well-known trademarks indicates that the Respondent had knowledge of the Complainant's trademarks at the time of registration and use of the disputed domain name.
-The Respondent did not dispute these claims.
+The Complainant further contends that the fact that the Respondent registered a domain name that is confusingly similar to these distinctive and well-known trademarks indicates that the Respondent had knowledge of the Complainant's trademarks at the time of registration and use of the disputed domain name.